-Petroleum wax, a common oil processing byproduct, could be converted into a synthetic butter substitute to produce significant amounts of food. (ref: a domain which we can later redirect to our soon to be published paper on the topic).
+Petroleum wax, a common oil processing byproduct, could be converted into a synthetic butter substitute to produce significant amounts of food. (see: Synthetic fat from petroleum as a resilient food for global catastrophes: Preliminary techno-economic assessment and technology roadmap).

 The potential of petroleum for food production is even greater.
-Propene (a.k.a. propylene), is a common chemical intermediate obtained from petroleum processing, which can be chemically converted to glycerol (ref: https://doi.org/10.3390/membranes7020017).
+Propene (a.k.a. propylene), is a common chemical intermediate obtained from petroleum processing, which can be chemically converted to glycerol.
 It is sweet, contains as many calories as table sugar, and is commonly used as a food ingredient to make vegan cakes.

 Glycerol can be obtained via multiple different chemical routes.
-We’ve identified another production route which is also completely independent of traditional agriculture, requiring only CO₂ and electricity as raw materials (ref: a domain which we can later redirect to our soon to be published paper on the topic).
+We’ve identified another production route which is also completely independent of traditional agriculture, requiring only CO₂ and electricity as raw materials (see: Chemical synthesis of food from CO₂ for space missions and food resilience).

 Electrotrophs are a special group of microorganisms capable of “digesting” electricity directly.
-They can be used to convert CO₂ and electricity into acetic acid (ref: https://doi.org/10.1016/j.clet.2021.100139), also known as the major ingredient in vinegar.
+They can be used to convert CO₂ and electricity into acetic acid (see: Potential of microbial electrosynthesis for contributing to food production using CO₂ during global agriculture-inhibiting disasters), also known as the major ingredient in vinegar.
 It is a calorie dense compound which is traditionally consumed all around the world, most commonly as a salad dressing.

 Fermentation can be leveraged as a means to obtain dietary fats.
-Specific microorganisms are capable of synthesizing considerable amounts of fatty acids, even omega and essential fatty acids (ref: https://doi.org/10.3389/fmicb.2020.608662).
-One concept is similar to the sugars from plant fiber: the fiber would be turned into a pulp, and then the cellulose would be digested by the microorganisms to produce the fats (ref: http://dx.doi.org/10.1016/j.biortech.2016.10.039).
-Another concept is similar to the hydrogen SCP, in which the microorganisms convert hydrogen and CO2 into fatty acids (ref: https://wyss.harvard.edu/technology/circe-tailored-fats-for-food-applications/).
+Specific microorganisms are capable of synthesizing considerable amounts of fatty acids, even omega and essential fatty acids.
+One concept is similar to the sugars from plant fiber: the fiber would be turned into a pulp, and then the cellulose would be digested by the microorganisms to produce the fats, or the cellulose could be converted to sugars for the microorganisms to digest.
+Another concept is similar to the hydrogen single cell protein, in which the microorganisms convert hydrogen and CO₂ into fatty acids.